-- RPRA's legislative framework requires RPRA to consult on proposed fees for 45 days and post the final fees for 30 days. - The consultation on RPRA's proposed 2023 RRCEA and Excess Soil Program fees begins on September 26 and ends on November 10. - You can share feedback at consultations@rpra.ca on or before November 10. - Three Webinars will be held in October.
-Follow the links below to register: - Session 1: Proposed fees for Batteries, ITT/AV, Lighting and Tires producers - Wednesday, October 19, 9:00a.m. to 11:00a.m. - Session 2: Proposed fees for Excess Soil Registry users - Thursday, October 20, 1:30p.m. to 3:30p.m. - Session 3: Proposed fees for Blue Box and HSP producers - Friday, October 21, 1:00p.m. to 3:00p.m. - Feedback from the consultation will be summarized in a report that will be posted to RPRA's website. - The final fees will be posted to the website on or before December 1st and stakeholders will be notified when they have been posted. - For more information on the consultation process, visit our website.
+- RPRA's legislative framework requires RPRA to consult on proposed fees for 45 days and post the final fees for 30 days. - The consultation on RPRA's proposed 2023 fees for producers of materials regulated under the RRCEA (tires, ITT/AV and batteries, lighting, HSP materials and Blue Box materials) and users of the Excess Soil Registry began on September 26 and ends on November 10, 2022. - You can send feedback to consultations@rpra.ca on or before November 10. - Feedback from the consultation will be summarized in a report that will be posted to RPRA's website. - The final fees will be posted to the website on or before December 1st and stakeholders will be notified when they have been posted. - For more information on the consultation process, visit our website.